AnalogAlmond/modes/README.md

 generates a random list of modes and plays the backing tracks with mocp
 ## usage
 run ./modes
+if you don't want backing tracks and just a list of modes: run ./modessimple
 ## backing tracks
-you can provide your own backing tracks. each key can have its own folder with files for each mode(eg. c/phrygian.mp3 e/dorian.mp3 etc) or disable backing tracks by commenting out the lines where the "system()" function is called
+you can provide your own backing tracks. each key has its own folder dedicated to backing tracks for each mode(eg. tracks/c/phrygian.mp3 tracks/e/dorian.mp3 etc)
 ### default keys
 c, g, d, a, e, b, f#, c#, ab, eb, bb, f
 ### default modes